-Collagen Peptides have a variety of reported benefits:
+Collagen Peptides have a variety of reported benefits.
+Benefits like:

-My favorite collagen peptides are from Great Lakes Gelatin (not sponsored, I just love them).
-They don’t have an after taste (like many other collagen peptides I’ve tried) and their collagen and gelatin products come from grass-fed cows.
+My favorite are from Great Lakes Gelatin (not sponsored, I just love them).
+They don’t have an after taste (like many others I’ve tried) and their collagen and gelatin products come from grass-fed cows.

-Now that you know what collagen peptides are, here are 5 ways for you to use them in your recipes!
+Now that you know what collagen peptides are, here are 5 ways to use them in your recipes!

-One of my favorite ways to use collagen peptides is in protein-energy bites.
+A favorite way to use hydrolyzed collagen is in protein-energy bites.
 It’s a great way to get some extra protein into my snacks that I meal-prep.

-To incorporate them into your energy bites, simply add a scoop or two of collagen peptides into your energy bite dough and prepare them as you normally would.
+To incorporate them into your energy bites, simply add a scoop or two into your energy bite dough and prepare them as you normally would.

 Some of the protein-energy bite recipes I’ve developed sport a whopping 5 – 8g of protein per serving.
-Here’s a list of my favorite collagen protein-energy bite recipes:
+Here’s a list of my favorite energy bite recipes:

-Collagen peptides are typically flavorless so it makes them easy to add to your morning oats or chia pudding.
+Collagen peptides are typically flavorless.
+This makes them easy to add to your morning oats or chia pudding.
 The next time you go to make a cozy breakfast bowl, mix in a scoop of collagen for a boost of protein.

 If you want some more guidance, I have a Red Velvet Cake Chia Pudding recipe that has collagen in it that you can try.

 So on the rare occasions when I am craving a smoothie, I’ll throw in a scoop of collagen.
-This not only adds a boost of protein but it also helps slow down how fast the smoothie hits me.
+This not only adds a boost of protein but it also helps slow down how fast the smoothie hits my blood sugars.

 Try my Raspberry Red Velvet Cake Smoothie if you need some smoothie inspiration!

-Perhaps one of the easiest ways to use collagen peptides is by adding it to your dips (like I did with my Protein Hummus recipe).
+Perhaps one of the easiest ways to incorporate collagen peptides into your diet is by adding it to your dips (like I did in my Protein Hummus recipe).

 Think hummus, bean dip, guacamole, the list goes on.
 Simply adding a scoop (or two) can be a great way to pack in some extra protein with out changing the flavor or texture of the dip.

-Adding collagen into your latte seems to be all the rage these days.
+Adding any form of collagen into your latte seems to be all the rage these days.
 And understandably so, not only does it add creaminess but it also adds in extra protein.